alexei-pav/u-ttl/README.md

 # u-ttl
 U-TTL is a cli application for Linux.
-Use with an usb-ttl (uasrt) adapter.
+Use with an usb-ttl (usart) adapter.

 For build type:
 ```sh